- Fall 2019 – December 1, 2018

 - Copies of registrar-issued transcripts from all post-secondary institutions attended

 Please note that only admitted applicants will need to provide official, paper transcripts.
-Once admitted, official transcripts must be sent directly from post-secondary institution in a sealed envelope to Janet Settle, UIC, College of Medicine, Department of Medical Education, MC 591, 808 S. Wood St., 986 CME, Chicago, IL 60612.
+Once admitted, official transcripts must be sent directly from post-secondary institution in a sealed envelope to the Office of Admissions.
+Transcripts should not be mailed before a student is admitted.

 3. International students will need to upload the following additional documents/materials:

 - IELTS score report, if applicable.
 TOEFL or PTE Academic scores must be reported to UIC directly from the testing agency.